Cyclone3DR/Scripts/README.md

 # Scripts for Cyclone 3DR

 Additional scripts are directly available in Cyclone 3DR as Favorite scripts under the Script group of the ribbon.
-This page contains other sample scripts for Cyclone 3DR software, https://leica-geosystems.com/products/laser-scanners/software/leica-cyclone/leica-cyclone-3dr
+This page contains other sample scripts: https://leica-geosystems.com/products/laser-scanners/software/leica-cyclone/leica-cyclone-3dr

 # Download Scripts